Use tasks to efficiently organize and manage property operations, including housekeeping, maintenance, check-ins, and other operational activities.

 5. At the top-right, click Edit.

-6. From the dropdown menu, select Edit instance or Edit series.
+6. From the dropdown menu, select Edit one task or Edit task series.

-7. Adjust the relevant information, or click Trash icon to delete.
+7. Adjust the relevant information, or click Trash icon in the top-left corner to delete.

-To create an auto task, begin by setting up a task template that includes all the details your team needs to complete the task.
-Then, configure the task’s scheduling - you can even automatically change a listing's cleaning status after an auto task has been completed.
+1. Set up a task template that includes all the details your team needs to complete the task.

-The new auto task automatically generates instances for all existing reservations, and reservations made for future dates.
+Auto-tasks automatically generate instances for all existing and future reservations.

-Once an auto task is scheduled and not assigned to a user, it will appear as 'Unassigned' until a group member accepts it through the Guesty mobile app.
-Even if the task is not accepted, it will remain linked to the reservation.
+Scheduled tasks not assigned to a user appear as "Unassigned" until a group member accepts them via the Guesty mobile app, but they remain linked to the reservation.

 Create a task template